 - Johnston Atoll or on a ship that called at Johnston Atoll from January 1, 1972, through September 30, 1977

-If you served in these areas, during these dates, the VA will now assume (or “presume”) that you were exposed to Agent Orange.
+If you served in these areas, during these dates, the VA will now assume (or “presume”) that a Vietnam veteran was exposed to Agent Orange.

 Watch below for our full discussion into the latest update of the Honoring Our PACT Act of 2022